angelaanozie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File: 9-divide_and_rule: A script that prints the result of POWER divided by DIVIDE, followed by a new line
+File: touch 10-love_exponent_breath: A script that displays the result of BREATH to the power LOVE